strudel-science/strudel-kit/README.md

 strudel add-taskflow my-taskflow --template compare-data
 ```

 This generates new template files for your Task Flow in `my-app/src/pages/my-taskflow`.
-Check out the Usage and Configuration page for the template you are using to learn how to customize it.
+Check out the [First Steps](https://strudel.science/strudel-kit/docs/getting-started/first-steps) and [Configuration](https://strudel.science/strudel-kit/docs/task-flows/overview) page for the template you are using to learn how to customize it.

 Navigate to http://localhost:5173/my-taskflow to see your new Task Flow.